The64thGamer/cheeseepedia/content/wiki/NRAE Stage.md

 date = 2024-05-16T01:02:01Z

 [Article]
-contributors = ["GallaRBX2"]
-gallery = []
+pageThumbnailFile = "New Rockafire.png|A promotional photo of the New Rock-afire Explosion, featuring both side turntables showing the first side." contributors = ["GallaRBX2"] gallery = []
 +++
-{{Generic|image=New Rockafire.png|desc=A promotional photo of the New Rock-afire Explosion, featuring both side turntables showing the first side.}}

-The **_New Rock-afire Stage**_ was a new stage designed in the 90s, seen through the New Rock-afire's life through various Family Entertainment Centers (FECs) throughout the 90's to early 2010's.
+The <b><i>New Rock-afire Stage</b></i> was a new stage designed in the 90s, seen through the New Rock-afire's life through various Family Entertainment Centers (FECs) throughout the 90's to early 2010's.

-## Design ##
+<h2> Design </h2>
 The stage features three stages containing separate visual scenes alongside their animatronic characters, and a turntable on each stage, the side turntables containing seperate visual scenes on each side.

 Stage Right features a rotating stage with a wall, with Beach Bear and Window Looney Bird on one side, and Lab Looney Bird on the other side.